ClusterLabs/PAF/administration.md

 This command will set up a `-INFINITY` score on the node currently running the master resource.
 This will force Pacemaker to trigger the switchover to another available node:

-  * "demote" PostgreSQL resource on the current master node ("stop" the resource, and then "start" it as a "slave" resource)
+  * `demote` PostgreSQL resource on the current master node (stop the resource, and then start it as a slave resource)
-  * "promote" PostgreSQL resource on another node
+  * `promote` PostgreSQL resource on another node

 ### Clear the constraints after the switchover